NtQuerySystemInformation/NtQuerySystemInformation.github.io/_posts/2023-10-27-WinRE Reversing-(BM entry).md

 **So what is a simple solution to this problem with the mentioned constraints?**

-Simple, an old fashioned dll hijacking payload, particularly one that was reliable (a binary that is guaranteed to be loaded after the reinstallation, inside the system root directory
+Simple, an old fashioned dll hijacking payload, particularly one that was reliable (a binary that is guaranteed to be loaded after the reinstallation, inside the system root directory “Drive Letter:\Windows”.)
-“Drive Letter:\Windows” .)

 Of course there are possibly other ways to achieve code execution by having access to this particular directory, but for this specific PoC, this was the main route that I took.

-Staying on topic, there are a lot of such DLLs that could be used for this precise purpose, but the one I decided to pick up as an example was cscapi.dll, used by explorer.exe.
+Staying on topic, there are a lot of such DLLs that could be used for this precise purpose, but the one I decided to pick up as an example was `cscapi.dll`, used by `explorer.exe`.
 (Special thanks to dodo for pointing me out to this dll).

 I specially crafted some simple dll that spawned a shell, some `ResetConfig.xml` and of course, the script to be executed which triggers the migration of the payload as well, all stored inside `Recovery\OEM`.